lukemiller01/rocketstart-web/README.md

 #### Why did I choose Firebase for Authentication?
 Why didn't I choose Firebase to store data?

 Firebase Authentication fits the needs of the project and is scalable.
-Firebase Authentication also supports major providers past email/password auth (Google/Facebook/Apple/Microsoft), which is a feature I plan to implement.
+Firebase Authentication also supports major providers past email/password authentication: Google/Facebook/Apple/Microsoft.
+This is a feature I plan to implement.

 This project is built off of a simple MERN application without authentication.
 While Firestore might have been simpler to implement with Firebase Authentication, I wanted to stay true to the MERN stack.